 Reaching Out for Help Today

 Involuntary commitment processes exist for a reason, and sometimes this process is the only way to protect someone.
-And court-ordered commitments can work; someone may have several days or a week within rehab before a court hearing, and that may be enough for them to begin to realize they’re struggling with addiction and that change is possible.But it’s also true that someone who is a willing participant in their rehab is more likely to see success.
-Involuntary commitment processes are usually a last resort effort, and you don’t have to wait for that to be your only option.
-Contact Changing Tides today to understand how we can help your loved one take the first steps toward recovery and sobriety.
+Court-ordered commitments can work; someone may have several days or a week within rehab before a court hearing, and that may be enough for them to detox and begin to realize they’re struggling with addiction and that change is possible.
+It’s also true that someone who is a willing participant in their rehab is more likely to see success.
+Involuntary commitment processes are usually the last resort effort, and you don’t have to wait for that to be your only option.
+Contact Changing Tides today to understand how we can help your loved one take the first steps toward addiction recovery.